bconglet/Pantoner/readme.md

 All the colors are available in both JSON and CSV formats - both stay up-to-date as new colors are added to the library.
 I also promise to never change these filenames or locations, so you could even call them directly on a regular basis to update your color lists as needed.

 *****

 ## Contributing

 To contribute, you'll need [nodejs](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed.
 Fork and clone the repo, then visit the directory in the terminal and type `npm install` to install the dependencies.
 After that, simply run the `grunt` command to watch the files in the project.

-### The Build Script
+### Editing Colors

 While grunt is active, it watches the JSON files for changes - then generates updated versions of the color library for Sass, LESS and Stylus.
-It also simultaneously generates a CSV file for each of the JSON files, so we can provide updated CSVs in the repo to anyone that needs them.
+It also simultaneously generates CSV files for each of the color sets so the data is available in multiple formats.
+Since the library uses JSON as the source, you should **only edit the files in the `json` and `dev` folders**.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)